hsgweon/pipits/test_data/README.md

     desired sample IDs for the pairs are listed in the resulting file ("readpairslist.txt")

-Once we have the list file, we can then begin to process the sequences:
+Once we have the list file, we can begin to process the sequences:

 ```sh
 pipits_prep -i illumina_rawdata_directory -o pipits_prep -l readpairslist.txt